 Film Cameras

-Released in 2004, the Nikon F6 – perhaps the company’s last-ever film camera – is a flagship SLR with 11 autofocus points, 5.5 FPS shooting (8 FPS with a battery grip), and iTTL/high-speed flash sync support.
+The last one Nikon ever made new is the F6.
+Released in 2004, the Nikon F6 is a flagship SLR with 11 autofocus points, 5.5 FPS shooting (8 FPS with a battery grip), and iTTL/high-speed flash sync support.

 It’s Nikon’s most advanced film camera ever, and arguably the most advanced 35mm film SLR of any brand.
-But sold new, it still costs $2550.
-You can find it used for lower prices, and same with the older F5.
+But it was discontinued in late 2020.
+You can still find it used for about $1000 (eBay Partner Program affiliate link) these days.

 Of course, there is a massive lineup of older Nikon film cameras selling for great prices on the used market right now.
-It’s impossible to cover all of them here, but suffice to say that you’re in luck if you want a film camera on a budget today.
+It’s impossible to cover all of them here, but suffice to say that you’re in luck if you want a film camera on a budget today (even though prices have been rising slightly in recent years).

 Other than that, if none of the Nikon cameras above works for you, I suggest taking a look at other brands.